MetzinAround/practical-classroom-workshop/course/clone.md

 1. Enable Shared Runners.
 Go to **Settings (⚙)** > **Pipelines** and click the **"Enable shared Runners"** button.
 1. Rename the repository to match the name you want for your site.
-1. Edit your website through GitLab or clone the repository and push your changes.

 ### Change the necessary configurations

-Once you have your own repository with the code for this template, you'll have to modify the `_config.yml`.
+Once you have your own repository with the code for this template, you'll have to modify the `title` and `descriptions` fields in `_config.yml`.
-After modifying the `title` and `descriptions` fields, you'll be ready to go!

 ```yaml
 title: <NAME OF YOUR COURSE>
 description: <DESCRIPTION OF YOUR COURSE>
 ```

-This can be changed in GitLab by using the built in WebIDE or the edit button
+This can be changed in GitLab by using the built in WebIDE or the edit button.

 ![gify-test](https://i.imgur.com/BbSxkPE.gif)

 After modifying the `_config.yml` file, a Gitlab CI/CD job will automatically launch.
-After that's done running (you'll know by the green check next to your latest commit), your site will be ready to go!
+After that's done running (you'll know by the green check next to your latest commit or check the CI/CD page), your site will be ready to go!

 ![green-mark-deploy](https://i.imgur.com/r7DiXu2.png)